The San Francisco Giants hope their latest victory will provide some much-needed momentum as they begin a difficult stretch of games.

 Pablo Sandoval delivered a go-ahead two-run single to highlight a four-run sixth inning for the Giants, who remain confident despite their recent struggles.

 "We've been losing some games but the attitude's been good.
 That's one thing we never lose," center fielder Angel Pagan told the Giants' official website.
 "We play with a lot of perseverance and determination to go out there and try to get everything better and play hard and believe that things will change."

 Perhaps a return to Busch Stadium will help San Francisco start to string together wins again.

 The Giants trailed the Cardinals 3-1 in last year's NL championship series but ran off seven straight victories to win the World Series, starting with a 5-0 win at Busch in Game 5.

 St. Louis (35-18), however, owns the best record in the majors and outscored the Giants 20-7 while taking two of three at San Francisco in early April.
 This series begins a stretch of 12 of 14 on the road for the Giants, featuring games against the NL's top teams in the Cardinals, Arizona, Pittsburgh and Atlanta.
 San Francisco also hosts Toronto for two games during that span.

 "We have to be on top of our game," Bochy said.

-San Francisco's Matt Cain (4-2, 5.00 ERA) has gone 4-0 with a 3.48 ERA in five starts this month, allowing four runs and six hits in 12 innings to go 1-0 in his last two.
+Game 1 starter Matt Cain (4-2, 5.00 ERA) has gone 4-0 with a 3.48 ERA in five starts this month for San Francisco, allowing four runs and six hits in 12 innings to go 1-0 in his last two.
 He gave up two runs and walked five in five innings of a 7-3 win over Colorado on Sunday.

 However, the right-hander is 0-3 with a 7.04 ERA in four starts at St. Louis, including postseason.
 He allowed nine runs over 3 2-3 innings of a 14-3 home loss to the Cardinals on April 7.